IamAirmanPhoenix/TripleTen-Data-Science-Bootcamp/Sprint5_Project/README.md

 * Individual development environment.

 ## Files:
-* Notebook file with the project development.
+* Notebook folder with the project development.
-* Datasets folder.
+* Streamlit folder with the server configuration file.
+* App file with the application.
+* Requirements files with the modules needed.
+* Dataset with our information.